Richard1688Sun/ARM32CPU/README.md

     - outputs `NOP` instead of stored instruction
     - does not replace the current `instr_reg` on next cycle

-### Memory Units:
+### Memory Stage:
-Stages that deal with writebacks and memory operations.
+Stage that deal with writebacks and memory operations.
 Is in 2 parts since reading from on-board memory(LDR) takes 2 clocks Stage that does the following:
 - Normal Instructions: Writeback to register file && loads `status_reg`
 - Memory Instructions: